Cuzamá, Yucat, Mexico: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. It's important that you get the correct type.
-The majority of adapters currently being sold are just plugs and expect your electronics to adjust the voltage themselves.
-If your devices can't do that they could get fried.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types A and B. Make sure to pick the correct type.
+Many adapters available are simply plug changers and require your electronics to change the voltage themselves.
+If yours can't do that they could get fried.
+This one is sufficent for most locations.

 Luggage scale to avoid fees